ibm-cloud-docs/codeengine/limits.md

 ### Job size limit
 {: #job_size_limit}

 {{site.data.keyword.codeengineshort}} limits the size of jobs and job runs with a maximum of 10 KiB.
-When creating or updating jobs and job runs with the console, CLI, or API, {{site.data.keyword.codeengineshort}} checks the size of the job or job run.
-If the operation exceeds the limit, you will receive a size limit exceeded error.
+When you create or update jobs and job runs with the console, CLI, or API, {{site.data.keyword.codeengineshort}} checks the size of the job or job run.
+If the operation exceeds the limit, a size limit exceeded error is given.
 If you receive this error, try reducing the size of your job or job run in one of the following ways:

-* If you are using commands and arguments, try reducing the use of these options, make them shorter, or move them into the container image that is used by your job or job run.
+* If you use commands and arguments, try reducing the use of these options, make them shorter, or move them into the container image that is used by your job or job run.

-* If you are using environment variables, try using fewer environment variables or make them shorter.
+* If you use environment variables, try using fewer environment variables or make them shorter.
 You can use secrets or configmaps to define environment variables and import them into the job by using the ` --env-from-secret` or ` --env-from-configmap` options with the [`job create`](/docs/codeengine?topic=codeengine-cli#cli-job-create), [`job update`](/docs/codeengine?topic=codeengine-cli#cli-job-update), [`jobrun submit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit), and [`jobrun resubmit`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) commands.

-For more information about troubleshooting jobs, see [Troubleshooting - Why can't I submit a job run?](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-jobrun-submit-fails-cli).
+For more information about troubleshooting jobs, see [Troubleshooting - Why can't I submit a job run?](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-jobrun-submit-fails-cli)

 ## Increasing limits
 {: #increase-limits}